 The abortion chain Whole Woman’s Health successfully argued a case before the Supreme Court that invalidated laws requiring abortion facilities to meet basic health and safety standards.
 Yet Whole Woman’s Health itself was cited numerous times for not sterilizing instruments as well as other violations.

-A 235-page document listing abortion facility health code violations has many examples of facilities failing to maintain sterile environments, including not sterilizing instruments.
+A report listing abortion facility health code violations has many examples of facilities failing to maintain sterile environments, including not sterilizing instruments.

 Hellen Pendley’s facility is only one of many that endangered — and still endanger — women.